NathanWra/GaffaHobbyShowAR/README.md

-# MixedBusinessAR
+# GaffaHobbyShowAR
-AR for Mixed Business Show
+AR for Hobby Show

-This project was a lot of trial and error.
-Any contirbutions or improvements would be greatly appreciatted.
+All suggestions/improvements are welcome and any copying or repurposing of this project is encouraged!